 There can be benefits to both of these and we would highly recommend talking to your tax person to figure out what’s best for you.
 Don’t let any of these ideas scare you from starting.
 It’s actually much easier than you think and so are the taxes.

 Many travel agents like to register as an LLC for the protection that it offers as well as the various tax write-offs.
 Again, we’re not offering professional advice here so talk with an expert.
 Typically this is done when you expect to be paid more than a certain amount each year.

 We’ve seen agents write off their computers, phone and office space.
 Basically anything you use to work your job and provide for your clients can typically be written off.
 Just something to keep in mind as you move forward.

-What’s Training Like?
+What’s Disney Travel Agent Training Like?

 It’s pretty simple actually.
 Agencies like Park Savers will send you a welcome packet after you’ve joined.
 It goes over everything including pay, perks (see below) and how to start your training.

 Training is done online and in most cases can be started right away.
-Disney offers something called the College of Disney Knowledge which helps train a new agent on each of the vacations they offer.
+Disney offers something called the College of Disney Knowledge which helps train a new agent on each of the destinations they offer.
 This includes Disneyland Resort, Walt Disney World Resort, Aulani, Disney Cruise Line, Adventures by Disney and their beach resorts.

 The entire training process can be done in about 24 hrs though we highly recommend taking it slow to begin with.
 You really want to learn what’s being taught as we guarantee you’ll use it as some point.